-SAY: Managing Situations with Body Language
+SAY: Managing Situations with Body Language.

 Body language is a powerful tool that you can use to overcome many of the problems that interfere with the learner receiving the information you are sending in a training session.
-(Refer back to their earlier brainstorming list in the chat or on the white board/flipchart.)
+(Refer back to their earlier brainstorming list on the whiteboard/flip chart.)

-Pick three or four of the items from the following table for a Demonstration of body language communication.
+Pick three or four of the items from the following table for a demonstration of body language communication.
 Demonstrate the body language (column 1) while asking the question to the class (column 2) and elicit a response similar to column 3.
-Note that it is more challenging to demonstrate these body language concepts remotely and many of these body language examples are less relevant when delivering a training remotely.